raginee-singh/webhook-repo/README.md

 # GitHub Webhook Handler

 This project is a Flask-based application that handles GitHub webhook events (`push`, `pull_request`, and `merge`).
 It stores these events in a MongoDB database and provides APIs to fetch the latest events.
+It has UI that poll all events from database and display 10 most recent events.

 ---